Fogang County: History

 Settings were abolished in 1920, Fogang County belonged to the bureau of the central appeasement jurisdiction over instead.

-In 1928, problems arised from the Beijing Bureau.
+In 1928, problems arose from the Beijing Bureau.
 Fogang belonged to the second district of Guangdong Province Administrative Supervision Bureau as of July 1936.

 It then belonged to the fifth district administrative office of the inspector.
 In 1946, the province set up four division district 13 district, Fogang District belonged to the same division.

-In 1947, the entire province was divided into 11 special supervision area, Fogang belonged to the special supervision area.
+In 1947, the entire province was divided into 11 special supervision areas, with Fogang belonging to the special supervision area.

 Fogang County was liberated in 1949, Fogang Xianshu Beijing Temporary Administrative Committee (in April 1950, was renamed Beijing Commissioner's Office).
 On April 13, 1952, both Fogang county office and Conghua county offices, Fogang office only.
 Then in October, the county office, Fogang county was still the Beijing River special (renamed in 1953, Beijing Ombudsman North Guangdong Administrative Bureau, in 1956, was renamed to Administrative Bureau of Shaoguan).
-Then on October 23, 1958, Fogang county merged with Conghua county, to the said county, Conghua belongs to administrative bureau of shaoguan.
-In January 1959, Conghua county ranks foshan special jurisdiction, on April 11, 1960 and over in guangzhou.
+Then on October 23, 1958, Fogang county merged with Conghua county, to the said county, Conghua belongs to administrative bureau of Shaoguan.
+In January 1959, Conghua county ranks Foshan special jurisdiction, on April 11, 1960 and over in Guangzhou.
 On May 4, 1961, the original Buddha county jurisdiction demanded that Conghua county should separate, restore Fogang county organizational system.

 On June 15, 1963, Fogang County ranks of Shaoguan zone.
-20 years later, Fogang County, Guangzhou governed it at the time, However, As of January 7, 1988, Fogang county was governed by Qingyuan city, which still governs it till today.
+20 years later, Fogang County, Guangzhou governed it at the time, However, as of January 7, 1988, Fogang county was governed by Qingyuan city, which still governs it today.

 Folkways

-Tofu Festival is a festival that is celebrated each day of the first lunar month 13, Fogang County and Shegang Town village celebrates the festival.
+Tofu Festival is a festival that is celebrated each day of the first lunar month 13, Fogang County and Shegang Town village celebrate the festival.